 Presidio Farmers Market

 The Presidio Farmers Market is one of the most popular seasonal markets in the city.
-The market, which features hundreds of vendors, has been around since 1995, offering local produce and food.
-Vendors also sell their products, which range from cheese to flowers.
+The market, which features hundreds of vendors, has been around since 1995, offering seasonal fruits and veggies.
+Vendors also sell their own products, which might range from cheese to flowers.

 Rainbow Grocery Cooperative Farmers Market